kanbanyte/sepa/sqap/sqap.md

 The recommended editor for LaTeX files is the Texmaker editor, version3.3.1 has been recommended.

 ### GitHub
-GitHub can be used as an issue tracking tool, providing a user-friendly and feature-rich platform to track issues, progress, and team effort.
+GitHub is used as the issue tracking tool, providing a user-friendly and feature-rich platform to track issues, progress, and perform code reviews.
-By utilizing GitHub for issue tracking, team members can easily collaborate and communicate on project issues, leading to more efficient and effective issue resolution.
+By utilizing GitHub for issue tracking, team members can easily collaborate and communicate on project tasks, leading to more efficient and effective issue resolution.

 ### SVN
 All commit and updates by team members shall be done through TortoiseSVN or SmartSVN client to avoid potential problems.\